Advsol/jQuery-interceptor/README.md

 # iMIS iPart jQuery Auth Interceptor

 This library will assist in creating simple jQuery based iParts for iMIS.
-It will handle authentication for all your HTTP requests to the iMIS API from javascript based iParts.
+It will handle authentication for all your HTTP requests to the iMIS API from javascript based iParts, automatically adding on the RequestVerificationToken, from the DOM and correctly setting the path for your jQueryXHR requests.

-### Getting Started
+## Getting Started
 Create an index.html file and place the following HTML:
 ```html
 <pre id="result">